 Although there are no long-term (or even short-term) studies on the KETO//OS products, we can assume that they are safe based on the studies on the ketogenic diet and KETO//OS’s other ingredients.

 If we look at KETO//OS products from a biochemical perspective, they seem to be completely safe as well.
 Even the liver and kidneys, which will process and filter the supplement’s ingredients, are highly unlikely to experience any issues with the recommended dosages.
 In fact, KETO//OS will take some workload away from the liver by providing the body with ready-made ketones.

 Now that we know how deep the pool is and the temperature of the water, you have enough information to make a decision.
 Should you jump in?

 Should You Take KETO//OS?

-The studies on rats suggest that the ketogenic diet may provide us with more benefits than just supplementing with exogenous ketones like KETO//OS.
-This is because eating the ketogenic diet forces the body to adapt in ways that exogenous ketones don’t.
+The studies on rats and humans suggest that the ketogenic diet provides us with more benefits than just supplementing with exogenous ketones like KETO//OS.
+This is because eating keto drives several beneficial adaptations that exogenous ketones don’t.

 However, the question as to when exactly you should supplement with it is uncertain.
 Should you take it before you start the ketogenic diet, during the first week, or after you are keto-adapted?

 At this point, the only thing that is certain is that the ketogenic diet is the safest and cheapest way to get into long-term ketosis.
 Supplementing with KETO//OS is also safe, but how it will affect you as an individual is completely uncertain.